seonman/HarmanDeveloperDocs/docs/index.rst

 `Architecture Overview`_
     This chatper explains about the overall architecture of HKWirelessHD SDK.

+`API Documentation`_
+    This chatper describes the API Specification of HKWirelessHD SDK.

 `HKWHub Specification`_
     This chatper explains about the overall architecture of HKWirelessHD SDK.